rangzen/carbonplayer/README.md

 You can use an HTML/SVG GUI with the REST API or a CLI tool to test the actual Carbon Player.
 Spoiler: he is dumb, but I already sometimes lose…

+Check santorini-rest-api example for a Netlify version that you can use with AWS Lambda.

 ## Limitations in simulated games

 ### 2 players only